Wall Go - Game Rules & How to Play Strategy Guide

 Movement Rules

-- Tokens cannot move to a tile occupied by another token
+- Tokens cannot land on a tile occupied by another token.

 Wall Placement Rules